Basic Concept

 - As a business operator handling personal information under the Act on the Protection of Personal Information, we recognize the necessity and importance of protecting personal information and consider it our social responsibility to ensure the protection of personal information.
 With the aim of ensuring the proper handling of information assets including personal information, we have established a privacy policy and thoroughly protect personal information in terms of organizational safety control measures, personnel safety control measures, physical safety control measures, technical safety control measures, and understanding of the external environment.

-Initiatives in the Medium-Term Management Forecast
+Initiatives in the Medium-Term Management Plan

 We have established the following as our main goals and specific themes for governance initiatives.

-External directors and executive divisions will work together to promote corporate governance.
+Outside Directors and Executive Divisions will work together to promote corporate governance. |

 We will provide corporate information on our business model, business performance, and business strategy to investors through research firms.
-At the same time, we will enhance IR activities for institutional investors.
+At the same time, we will enhance IR activities for institutional investors. |

-- Information Security
+| Information Security |

-We maintain an information security environment that addresses the latest cyber attacks and information leak risks.
+We maintain an information security environment that addresses the latest cyber attacks and information leak risks. |